sweetest-framework/sweetest/GUIDELINES.md

 Apparently both test classes test the same physical entity (`DeviceSelectionViewModel`), but logically a separation makes sense.
 Also we can observe that the tests are now concerned about chunks of functionality, not technical implementation.
 The classes should be placed in the same package as the implementation classes, though!

-#### Steps classes
+#### Summing up naming

+1. Business-facing test (`LoginTest`): just name the test after the feature or business concept (`Login`) under test
+2. Technology-facing test (`LoginViewModelTest`): in this case it's fair to use the specific component under test

+### Structuring steps classes

-The principle applies not only to the top-level acceptance and/or integration tests, also steps classes should adhere whenever possible.
+The principle from the previous chapter don't only apply to the top-level acceptance and/or integration test classes, also steps classes should adhere whenever possible.
 This is especially true for the `BackendFakeSteps` class shown in the introduction part of this guidelines.

 In the example we create this steps class `BackendFakeSteps` by whose name we can already tell it rather aims at the concept of a backend rather the concrete implementation of a `BackendGateway`.
 So the steps class is abstracting a backend on a very high level.
-This is good because by that it's API (which is used by the test) becomes as independent as possible from the classes and data types used below.
+This is good because by that it's API becomes as independent as possible from the concrete classes and data types.
 And by that we can feel fairly safe using this steps class in many places throughout our test suite without needing to fear future changes.

 Also steps classes should be placed in the same package as the implementation classes.